autowarefoundation/autoware-documentation/docs/installation/autoware/docker-installation.md

      For detailed reason could be found [here](#docker-with-nvidia-gpu-fails-to-start-autoware-on-arm64-devices)

-   See [here](https://github.com/autowarefoundation/autoware/tree/main/docker/README.md) for more advanced usage.
+   For more advanced usage, see [here](https://github.com/autowarefoundation/autoware/tree/main/docker/README.md).

    After that, move to the workspace in the container: